zealits/studieshq-transformation/FREELANCER_DASHBOARD_UPDATES.md

 2. **Data Validation**: Handles cases where data might be missing
 3. **Performance**: Efficient data fetching with Redux state management
 4. **Responsive Design**: Maintains existing UI while adding real functionality
+5. **Cross-dashboard Consistency**: Shared data and calculations across all dashboard types

+### 7. UI Enhancements

+1. **Milestone Visualization**:

+   - Percentage displays with calculated dollar amounts
+   - Individual milestone progress bars
+   - Status indicators for each milestone
+   - Summary statistics for milestone progress

+2. **Loading States**: Proper loading spinners and skeleton screens
+3. **Empty States**: Helpful messages when no data is available
+4. **Error Handling**: User-friendly error messages and retry options

-### 7. Next Steps
+### 8. Next Steps

 To fully test the implementation:

-1. Create test accounts (client and freelancer)
+1. Create test accounts (client, freelancer, admin)
-2. Post a job as a client
+2. Post a job as a client with milestones
 3. Apply to the job as a freelancer
 4. Accept the proposal as the client
-5. Verify the project appears in the freelancer's active projects dashboard
+5. Verify the project appears in all relevant dashboards
+6. Test milestone completion and progress tracking

-The system now provides a complete workflow from job posting to project management, with all data being real and dynamically updated.
+The system now provides a complete workflow from job posting to project management across all user roles, with all data being real and dynamically updated.